BeyondTheClouds/enoslib/docs/primer.rst

 - Deploying a monitoring stack can be convenient to track some system metrics. |enoslib| offers some services that can be used easily -- see :ref:`[5] <monitoring>` or :ref:`[6] <skydive>`.

-- Contributing to this project would be wonderful. {{ user }} doesn't need to do much, improving the documentation would be very helpful -- see :ref:`[5] <contributing>`.